ILLIXR/ILLIXR/CONTRIBUTING.md

             a checkpointing process for force updated branches.
         This process will be manually performed, but may be automated in the future.

-        If `Line B` shows an update to master, the following example illustates your local repository just after performing `Line B`:
+        If `Line B` shows an update to master, the following example illustrates your local repository just after performing `Line B`:

         <!--- language: lang-none -->